Mohsin32525/Mohsin32525/README.md

 ---

 ## 👨‍💻 About Me
-💡 I have an **endless love for coding ❤️** — it’s not just what I do, it’s who I am.
+I have an **endless love for coding ** — it’s not just what I do, it’s who I am.
-🧬 Passionate about combining **bioinformatics + programming** to solve real-world biological problems.
+Passionate about combining **bioinformatics + programming** to solve real-world biological problems.
-🏏 All-rounder cricketer for **Bologna Stars**.
+ All-rounder cricketer for **Bologna Stars**.
-🌍 Always curious, always learning.

 ---